The Warm & Fuzzies

 Being an avid Pinterest user (ask my husband, I am on the app all the time whenever I am not doing anything more pressing), I of course have a board for blogging.
-One of the thirty day blog challenges wanted to know about what makes one feel warm & fuzzy.
-Because of the chilly weather and snow, all I can think of is warm and fuzzy things.
+One of the thirty-day blog challenges wanted to know about what makes one feel warm & fuzzy.
+Because of the chilly weather and snow, all I can think of are warm and fuzzy things.

 After thinking about this for a day or two, I realized this can actually be an ecclesiastical sewing question and topic!

 Here are ten things that make me warm & fuzzy lately:

 #10…feeling like a newscaster: